 The Memorial Garden today

-Since LGO registered information there is a new memorial in the Memorial Garden.
-In 2015 a Memorial to recipients of the Victoria Cross was created in the Park.
+In 2015 a new memorial was set up in the gardens.
+The memorial remembers the recipients of the Victoria Cross who lived in Lewisham.
 The stories of these men are sobering reading.
-The Victoria Cross was instituted by Queen Victoria in 1856 and it is the highest and most prestigious award for members of the British Armed Services.
-It is awarded for ‘…valour in the presence of the enemy…’.
-Only 1,358 awards have been awarded.
+Queen Victoria created the Victoria Cross in 1856 and it is the highest and most prestigious award for members of the British Armed Services.
+It recognises ‘…valour in the presence of the enemy…’.
+There are only 1,358 VCs.

 In 1918 Brigadier General Clifford Coffin was the first general officer awarded the VC.
 After the war he had a distinguished military career.
 Francis Harvey RM died on HMS Lion in 1916; Lt Alan Jerrard was in the RFC and awarded the VC for actions in 1918; Lt Richard Jones died on Vimy Ridge in 1916, aged 19 years; Private John Lynn died of gas poisoning at Ypres in 1915, aged 27 years; Captain Walter Stone was only 26 when he died at Cambrai.

 Further information: Lewisham Archives